The Talk Test Explained: How to Gauge Effort Without Gadgets

-But what exactly is the talk test, and what are its purpose and use?
+But what exactly is the talk test, and why is it so useful?

 Three people running and talking.